Do we need | a royal family?

 So what do we mean by the term ‘monarchy’?
 A monarchy in the strongest sense of the term means a state governed by a single ruler (known as a king or queen).
 They have absolute power and they pass this power to their heirs.
 This is usually their children or closest blood relations.
 By ‘absolute power’, we mean that the monarch has the right to do anything they choose: including making decisions about people’s lives, demanding money from them whenever they like, deciding how the country should be run and even whether or not go to war with other countries.

-The Queen today does not have any such rights.
+The King today does not have any such rights.
 Instead, Britain is ruled over by a ‘constitutional monarch’.
 In other words, a king or queen whose powers are limited by the laws of the land.
 Laws that are drafted and passed by members of Parliament, who are themselves elected by ordinary people over the age of 18 who are allowed to vote.
-The Queen can still reject (veto) a law, but if that happened today it would cause huge controversy (the last time that the ‘Royal Assent’ was refused was back in 1707!).
+The King can still reject (veto) a law, but if that happened today it would cause huge controversy (the last time that the ‘Royal Assent’ was refused was back in 1707!).

 Over the centuries, Britain has witnessed countless struggles between the Crown and its subjects, which have gradually resulted in the power of the monarchy being whittled away.